GitASite/NIECE/README.md

 <p>A NIECE profile is used to quickly build a NIECE site with some predefined settings.</p>

 ### Profiles
  - <details><summary>Basic</summary>Bare-bones installation with the settings set to default.
-Usefull for quickly building and configuing a static site.<details>
+Usefull for quickly building and configuing a static site.</details>
  - More coming soon...